WesSec/Dossify/README.md

 ## Mitigation

 To "keep your playlist online" I created another script called `keepmeup.py` which will be added later to this repository.
 This script will continuously update the name of the playlist, putting it back 'online' after fake reports.
+Instructions are in the file.

 ## Reporting and Disclosure
 The flaw was reported to Spotify's security team through their vulnerability disclosure problem, but it was not considered a security vulnerability.
 As a result, the flaw was not patched, and the POC is being published to raise awareness about the issue.